Jean-Paul Rodrigue (2017), New York:

 shipments.
 While shipping, pipelines and rail still perform well for

-bulkier shipments, intense competition over the last thirty years has
+bulkier shipments, intense competition over the last decades have

 seen road and air modes capture an important market share of the high